 I COULD buy a container of Coffee-Mate Natural Bliss Pumpkin Spice Flavored Creamer… which I did for research… but being the frugal foodie that I am, I wanted to come up with my own pumpkin creamer that tasted just as good, if not better!

-Back then, I was just starting this real food adventure and was shocked to find seriously unhealthy ingredients in something as innocent as coffee creamer.
+When I was just starting this real food adventure, I wrote an article on why we quit coffee creamer.
+While researching healthier foods, I was shocked to find seriously unhealthy ingredients in something as innocent as coffee creamer.

-There are new brands and lines of coffee creamer on the market nowadays touting “natural flavors” and whatnot, but my stance hasn’t changed.
+There are new brands of flavored coffee creamer on the market now touting “natural flavors,” but my stance hasn’t changed.

-The US Food & Drug Administration’s labeling requirements to use the phrase “natural favors” is still very broad.
-Honestly, my internal red flags go up when I buy Pumpkin Spice Coffee Creamer and neither pumpkin nor spice is listed as ingredients.
+The US Food & Drug Administration’s labeling requirements to use the phrase “natural flavors” is still very broad.
+Honestly, my internal red flags go up when I buy any Pumpkin Creamer that has neither pumpkin nor spice listed as ingredients.

 Besides natural flavors, there are other ingredients you should be leery of too in your coffee creamer.
 Specifically, hydrogenated oils and high fructose corn syrup.

-Hydrogenated oils are also known as trans fat, and for awhile now the FDA has known trans fat is not healthy for the human body.
-It wasn’t until 2015 though, when the FDA finally made the decision that partially hydrogenated oils are no longer generally recognized as safe either.
+Hydrogenated oils are known as trans fat.
+For a while now the FDA has known trans fat is not healthy for the human body.
+It wasn’t until 2015 when they also decided that partially hydrogenated oils are no longer generally recognized as safe either.

 Despite these rulings, there are loopholes that allow hydrogenated oils to be in your food, including your coffee creamer.

-Even if you find a coffee creamer that doesn’t contain either of these two ingredients, it probably contains one of these:
+You may find a coffee creamer that doesn’t contain either of these on the ingredient list, but it probably contains one of these:

 - Corn syrup